 The Grad PLUS is a credit-based loan.
 Grad PLUS borrowers may apply for an amount up to the cost of attendance minus any other financial aid received by the student for the academic year.
-The interest rate on the Grad PLUS is fixed at 7.9 percent.
+The interest rate on each loan is fixed on July 1st of the award year.
+Students can view current year interest rates at www.jmu.edu/finaid.
 Interest begins to accrue on the date of the first loan disbursement.
 The first payment is due within 60 days of the last disbursement for the loan period.
 At times a Grad PLUS borrower may receive a deferment while he or she is enrolled at an eligible school.
 Contact the Direct Loan Servicing Center for details regarding this provision.
 Students must meet the same general eligibility requirements for federal financial aid that must be met in order to receive a Federal Direct Loan.